TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

        Class(c, e, fs, ms) -> JBCFile(header, jbc-fs, [ DEFAULT-CONSTRUCTOR(c, p) | jbc-ms ])
        where ...

-You should identify AST patterns in your code generation rules and come up with overlays to improve the readability of these rules.
+Identify AST patterns in your code generation rules and come up with overlays to improve the readability of these rules.

 ### Reusable Method Descriptors